-The journey to the next the next superhero team-up film has already begun with the release of Shane Black’s Iron Man 3, but there’s still plenty more in store for 2013.
-Not only is Alan Taylor’s Thor: The Dark World due out in November, production has already begun on Joe and Anthony Russo’s Captain America: The Winter Soldier and will soon start on James Gunn’s Guardians of the Galaxy.
-This year will have a huge impact on the future of the MCU, but what do we know so far?
-How is each character involved in the development of Marvel’s larger plans?
-Read on below as I break it all down!
+The mega blockbuster is now nearly here as Phase Two films like Shane Black’s Iron Man 3, Alan Taylor’s Thor: The Dark World, Joe and Anthony Russo’s Captain America: The Winter Soldier, and James Gunn’s Guardians of the Galaxy have all found their respective ways into theaters over the last few years.
+Obviously they all have a huge impact on the big future of the MCU, but what do we know so far and how will it lead into Avengers 2?
+What is the latest development with all of the characters involved?
+Read on below as I break it all down.

 Joss WhedonJoss Whedon is the only non-fictional person/being who gets his own section on this list, but that should just stress how important he is to the future of the Marvel Cinematic Universe, and, therefore, The Avengers: Age of Ultron.
 In August 2012 it was revealed that the writer/director had signed a three-year deal with Marvel Studios that not only locked him in to both write and direct a sequel to his first massively successful blockbuster, but to serve as a guide for what has been dubbed Phase Two.
 Sadly, it appears that this will be his last Avengers movie, as it has been announced that The Avengers: Infinity War films will be helmed by Joe and Anthony Russo – the filmmakers behind Captain America: The Winter Soldier.